41 Years Ago: J. Geils Band Singer Peter Wolf Marries Actress Faye Dunaway

 “My life now is such that I could get hung up on a lot of diversions if I wanted to, but I don’t,” Wolf told Sounds in 1976.
 “The J. Geils Band is the thing I love and wanna do.
 I could spend by time party-hopping with an impressive list of people, but that list of people has nothin’ to offer me, and I probably have nothin’ to offer them.
 I ain’t got the time to waste.”

-“There were dark moments … valleys and plateaus,” Wolf admitted in an NME interview published in May of 1979.
+“There were dark moments … valleys and plateaus,” Wolf admitted in a NME interview from 1979.
 “The band was affected by the personal snooping, the trials and tribulations, motions and commotions.”

 Painful as those splits had to have been, they weren’t entirely irrevocable.
 Wolf and Dunaway have remained on friendly terms over the years, and after more than 15 years apart, the J. Geils Band came together for the first of an ongoing, sporadic series of reunion gigs in 1999 (although the group has more recently found itself in court with its exiled guitarist/namesake).
 During a 2010 interview with No Depression, Wolf stressed equanimity with all of his famous former partners.